matthewemeh/electranet_/README.md

 ## Overview

 A modern web application built with **React**, **TypeScript**, and **Vite**.
 This project provides a robust foundation for scalable, maintainable, and high-performance frontend development, featuring hot module replacement, strict linting, and a modular architecture.
+It is deployed at: [https://electranet.vercel.app](https://electranet.vercel.app)

 ---